rackerlabs/support-how-to/content/rackspace-auto-scale/rackspace-auto-scale-control-panel-user-guide-create-a-scaling-group.md

 ### About the Autoscale control panel

-Following are a few things you should know about the pages in the Auto Scale control panel:
+Following are a few things you should know about the pages in the Autoscale control panel:

 -   In the upper right-hand corner of the page that lists the existing scaling groups, you can pick from a list of regions to display only